Chiang Mai Tour

 14:30: Warorot Market.
 In the heart of the small Chinatown of Chiang Mai is located one of the most lively and authentic markets of the city, the Warorot.
 Aromas, colors and sounds that will not leave you indifferent.
 On the side of the Ping River we will also visit the Ton Lamyai flower market.

 17:30: Wat Doi Suthep, located near the top of the mountain of the same name, a few kilometers from the city, we find the most important temple in northern Thailand.
-In addition to seeing its impressive and newly restored golden pagoda, we will take the opportunity to see the ritual performed by the monks who do to end the day and begin meditation.
+In addition to seeing its impressive and newly restored golden pagoda, we will take the opportunity to see the ritual performed by the monks to begin meditation.
 Doi Inthanon National Park, Coexistence with the AKA tribe in the golden triangle.

 2.200thb per person